Background to Aryadeva's Chapters on Emptiness

 No functional phenomenon exists without a cause, and therefore it’s impossible to have a static one.

-And the example for this that Aryadeva has in mind – he doesn’t say it explicitly – is the whole assertion of a creator god.
-This is asserted by the Nyaya school, non-Buddhist school, for example.
-And they assert that there is a creator god who is static, not affected by anything, but nevertheless creates; so a functional phenomenon.
-And there can’t be such a static functional phenomenon like a creator god, because anything that’s functional arises from causes and conditions.
+The example for this that Aryadeva has in mind – he doesn’t say it explicitly – is the whole assertion of a creator God.
+For example, this is asserted by the Nyaya school, a non-Buddhist school.
+They assert that there is a creator God who is static, not affected by anything, but nevertheless creates, so a functional phenomenon.
+They say that there can’t be such a static functional phenomenon like a creator God, because anything that’s functional arises from causes and conditions.

 (9.4) (Suppose you Vaisheshikas say the criterion for knowing something to be) nonstatic is from seeing that it has been produced, while if (you can) not (see it) has been produced, (that makes it) static.
 (Well then,) from seeing that it has been produced, (you merely know something to be) existent.
 (Therefore, not seeing an atman or “soul” as having been produced) makes (such a so-called) static object nonexistent.

-Then Aryadeva goes on to refute the logic of other faulty systems.
-The Vaisheshikas argue that if something is produced, it’s impermanent; and if something is not produced, then it is permanent and static.
-And, by this line of reasoning, they say since an atman (or a “soul”) is not produced, that means that it is permanent – it is static.
-And Aryadeva refutes this by arguing that: if something is produced, it exists; but if something is not produced, it’s not pervasive that it exists as static, because nonexistent things are also not produced.
+Then, Aryadeva goes on to refute the logic of other faulty systems.
+The Vaisheshikas argue that if something is produced, it’s impermanent, and if something is not produced, then it is permanent and static.
+By this line of reasoning, they say since an atman (or a “soul”) is not produced, that means that it is permanent – it is static.
+Aryadeva refutes this by arguing that if something is produced, it exists; however, if something is not produced, it’s not pervasive that it exists as static because nonexistent things are also not produced.

-So here you have an actual line of reasoning that is being used: Just because something is not produced by causes and circumstances, doesn’t mean that it exists as static; because nonexistent things are also not produced.
-So your line of reasoning for proving that the atman or “soul” exists is a faulty line of reasoning.
-And we shall not go into deep discussions in arguing about the validity of the logic on either side of this.
+Here we have an actual line of reasoning that is being used: Just because something is not produced by causes and circumstances, doesn’t mean that it exists as static; this is because nonexistent things are also not produced.
+So, your line of reasoning for proving that the atman or “soul” exists is a faulty line of reasoning.
+We shall not go into deep discussions in arguing about the validity of the logic on either side of this.
 Also, please be aware that general Indian logic does not follow the exact same rules and structure as Aristotelian logic.
 That also is a very deep and extensive topic of study which we have no time to go into.

 (9.5) Space and so forth are understood to be static (and substantially existent, because they perform the function of serving as objects of the cognition of them, only) by ordinary folk (such as you Vaibhashikas, who do not correctly understand Buddha’s texts).
 The wise do not see such things as objects (of valid cognition), even on a worldly (conventional level).

 Then Aryadeva goes on to speak about static space.
-And he says that it can’t be considered substantially existent based on the argument that it performs the function of acting as an object of cognition of it, he says – this whole Vaibhashika assertion – because static things can’t do anything.
-So to say that serving as an object of the cognition of it therefore proves that it is substantially existent – because it does something – this is faulty.
+He says that it can’t be considered substantially existent based on the argument that it performs the function of acting as an object of cognition of it (which is the Vaibhashika assertion), because static things can’t do anything.
+To say that serving as an object of the cognition of it, therefore, proves that it is substantially existent – because it does something – is faulty.

 (9.6) Directional (space), such as (that of the eastern) direction, does not abide everywhere.
 Because of that, it’s extremely clear that directional (space) indeed has directions and other (divisions such as parts.
 Thus, it cannot be a static functional phenomenon in the way you Vaisheshikas define it as being both all-pervasive and partless).

 Also, static space can’t be all-pervasive and partless, as Vaisheshika asserts.
 Vaisheshika asserts, and a lot of schools assert this, that space is all-pervasive (it’s everywhere) and static, of course, and it doesn’t have any parts.
-And the reason why this is illogical is because there are always directional parts: you can always divide it into east, west, south, and north.
+The reason why this is illogical is because there are always directional parts: we can always divide it into east, west, south and north.

 (9.7) And any (type of time) that exists, allowing either the occurrence or prevention of a functional phenomenon to be seen (at its proper time) must, (in order to function as a cause), come under the influence of other (factors).
 Therefore, it itself becomes a result (and thus cannot be static as you Vaidantikas claim).

-Then the next point concerns time: And it’s also contradictory for time to be both static and to allow functional phenomena to appear now or not to appear now, as Vedanta asserts.
+The next point concerns time.
+It’s also contradictory for time to be both static and to allow functional phenomena to appear now or not to appear now, as Vedanta asserts.
 In other words, there’s a certain time, let’s say it’s spring, and it allows for flowers to appear.
 Or it’s winter, and it doesn’t allow flowers to appear.
-It says that this is contradictory because, again, you would be asserting that something static, namely time – because they assert that time is static – would be performing a function.
+It says that this is contradictory because, again, we would be asserting that something static, namely time – because they assert that time is static – would be performing a function.

-Time and the seasons are two different things?
+Are time and the seasons two different things?
 I don’t know.
-A season; that is a certain time.
-Like it is 12 o’clock; it’s time for lunch.
+A season is a certain time.
+Like, it is 12 o’clock; it’s time for lunch.
 It allows for us to eat.
 Or it’s 1 o’clock; it’s time for lunch.
 Or it’s 10 o’clock; it’s not time to eat.
 A point in time, we’re talking about, would allow something to happen or not.
-Or in general.

-As I said, I don’t think we have time to go into depth or discussion of all these individual arguments.
-But obviously I think you get the idea that each of them, one could spend an entire class on, if not more than one class.
+As I said, I don’t think we have time to go into depth or discuss all these individual arguments.
+Obviously, I think you get the idea that with each of them, one could spend an entire class on this topic, if not more than one class.

 (9.12) (Consider the ultimately smallest particles, which you Vaisheshikas say are static and partless.
 How can they form an object?)
 Any (such particles) that had certain sides, (which when they met) were the cause (for an object’s forming, and certain sides, which were not the cause), would (therefore) have various (parts).
 How is it logical for that which has various (parts) to be static (by your definitions)?

-Then concerning ultimately smallest particles: they can’t be both static and also constitute objects, as the Vaisheshika asserts.
-This is because the meeting of such particles functions as a cause for material objects – Vaibhashikas even say that – and therefore such particles are functional phenomena.
-(Vaibhashika does assert that various objects are made up of these ultimately smallest particles.)
-So how can they be static if their coming together – you’d have to say – causes the material object?
+Then, concerning ultimately smallest particles: they can’t be both static and also constitute objects, as Vaisheshika asserts.
+This is because the meeting of such particles functions as a cause for material objects.
+The Vaibhashikas even say that as well, and for them such particles are functional phenomena.
+Vaibhashika does assert that various objects are made up of these ultimately smallest particles.
+How can they be static if their coming together causes the material object?

-Well, no this isn’t – this gets to the next point.
-He’s asking: Is this Sautrantika?
-No. Because, in the Vaibhashika and Sautrantika system, the ultimately smallest particles are nonstatic.
+Well, no. This gets to the next point.
+In the Vaibhashika and Sautrantika system, the ultimately smallest particles are nonstatic.
 They’re not asserted as static.

 Do you understand this position of the Vaisheshikas?
 It’s the assertion that there’s a certain number of particles in the universe, and that’s it.
-And they come together to form this object or that object, and then they come apart, and then the same particles come together again and form some other object, and then come apart.
-But actually there’s just a certain number of particles and that’s static, and they don’t change.
+They come together to form this object or that object, and then they come apart, and then the same particles come together again and form some other object and then come apart.
+Actually, there’s just a certain number of particles; they’re static and don’t change.
 That’s the position.
-And so that is self-contradictory, because if they come together and actually constitute and form an object, they’re doing something.
-So you can’t say that they’re nonfunctional and static.
+This is self-contradictory because if they come together and actually constitute and form an object, they’re doing something.
+We can’t say that they’re nonfunctional and static.

 (9.13) (The objects that would be) the result of (the meeting of such static particles, which as) a cause are round, do not have (this same round shape and size).
 Therefore, it is (also) unreasonable for (such) particles to join with their entire natures (merging on all sides all at once to form an object).

-Then Aryadeva goes on to say that such particles cannot be partless, either, as Vaisheshika asserts, because if they were partless they couldn’t meet on one side.
-So, for them to meet, they have to meet on one side.
+Then, Aryadeva goes on to say that such particles cannot be partless either, as Vaisheshika asserts.
+Because if they were partless, they couldn’t meet on one side.
+For them to meet, they have to meet on one side.

-And Shantideva repeats this last argument in refutation of the Vaibhashika assertion of ultimately smallest particles that are partless but are functional phenomena.
-So the same argument can be used to refute either static nonfunctional partless particles, or nonstatic functional ones.
+Shantideva repeats this last argument in refutation of the Vaibhashika assertion of ultimately smallest particles that are partless but are functional phenomena.
+The same argument can be used to refute either static nonfunctional partless particles or nonstatic functional ones.
 If they constitute something, they have to meet at one side.
 Shantideva gives many, many arguments in terms of this, and so does Aryadeva, actually.
 This is an important point in terms of science as well.
-Can you find the ultimately smallest particle or the ultimately smallest constituent of matter, energy, etc.?
-And Buddhism says no – that no matter how small you get, you can still divide it into parts.
+Can we find the ultimately smallest particle or the ultimately smallest constituent of matter, energy, etc.?
+Buddhism says no – that no matter how small it gets, we can still divide it into parts.

 (9.22) At the time of liberation, when there is parting from craving, if (the atman or “self”) had (a nature of) consciousness (as you Samkhyas assert), what point would there be (to this, since according to you there would be no objects for it to perceive).
 And if it were to exist then and not be conscious, this amounts to what is clearly not so (according to your system, since you assert that the “self” with the nature of consciousness is static and permanent).

-Then Aryadeva goes on to refute as illogical both the Samkhya and then the Nyaya positions concerning liberated “self,” or truly existent permanent liberated “self.”
-So he’s not talking here so much about such a “self” doing something, but just the concept in general.
-And the Samkhyas say that a self is “conscious” (has awareness of things); and Nyaya says that it doesn’t, in general.
+Aryadeva goes on to refute as illogical both the Samkhya and then the Nyaya positions concerning liberated “self,” or truly existent permanent liberated “self.”
+He’s not talking here so much about such a “self” doing something, but just the concept in general.
+The Samkhyas say that a self is “conscious” (has awareness of things); the Nyaya says that it doesn’t, in general.

-And so, in terms of a Samkhya position, when you achieve liberation according to Samkhya, then that “self” becomes totally removed or isolated from all of the universe, yet it still has consciousness.
-And so this, Aryadeva says, is ridiculous.
-You cannot have consciousness without being conscious of something, and so your assertion of a liberated permanent “soul” that is conscious but not conscious of anything is contradictory.
+In terms of a Samkhya position, when we achieve liberation, then that “self” becomes totally removed or isolated from all of the universe, yet it still has consciousness.
+Aryadeva says this is ridiculous.
+We cannot have consciousness without being conscious of something, and so the assertion of a liberated permanent “soul” that is conscious but not conscious of anything is contradictory.

 (9.23) If a “self” that was liberated had (true) existence, then (even if) it existed (in this condition) as having (only) the potential for consciousness, (this would still be unreasonable, since by not actually being conscious, it contradicts your definitions).
 And if (a truly existent “self”) did not exist (with consciousness when liberated), it wouldn’t be (reasonable) for it ever to have thought about (becoming released from) recurring samsaric existence, (since being truly existent and static, it could never have been conscious at all).

-And then the Nyaya position is that the “soul” or “self” doesn’t have any consciousness, whether it’s liberated or not.
-And so then it just is some sort of little thing that comes into somebody’s head and then activates a brain, and activates things, and uses that in order to know anything.
+The Nyaya position is that the “soul” or “self” doesn’t have any consciousness, whether it’s liberated or not.
+It is just some sort of little thing that comes into somebody’s head and then activates a brain, and activates things, and uses that in order to know anything.

-And so he says, well, if you’re talking about a “soul” that in itself has no consciousness, then how could it ever have the thought to work to gain liberation?
-It couldn’t do anything, couldn’t have that type of thought.
-Because you are asserting that it could exist all by itself, independent of any mind or any brain.
+Aryadeva says, well, if you’re talking about a “soul” that in itself has no consciousness, then how could it ever have the thought to work to gain liberation?
+It couldn’t do anything, couldn’t have that type of thought, because you are asserting that it could exist all by itself, independent of any mind or any brain.

-These are the major points, then, in chapter nine.
+These are the major points in chapter nine.

 Top